BriggsRichardson/Chess/README.md

 Background
 ----------
 I wrote this program during my Sophomore year as a CS student.
-It was my first offical personal project with a larger scale.
+It was my first offical personal project.
 During the process of developing this chess program, I learned the basics of GUI event-driven programming, the importance of the structure and architecture of a program as well as the communication between different objects (their data), recursion, and artificial intelligence.

 The artificial intelligence started with random moves, but transitioned to the minimax algorithm with alpha-beta pruning.
 The engine thinks 4 moves ahead, and is not as fast as desired.
 The project taught